 Making a rip cut is easy on a band saw.
-You only need the right blade.
-The square edge is not necessarily a prerequisite.
+You only need the right blade, and the square edge is not necessarily a prerequisite.
 You need a straight line that guides you when feeding the workpiece into the blade.

-The saw comes with a sturdy frame that lasts longer.
-It does not compromise the performance of the maximum blade tension.
-The steel frame withstands the pressure that comes with different types of materials.
-It is sturdy and rigid.
+The saw comes with a sturdy frame that lasts longer, and it does not compromise the performance of the maximum blade tension.
+The steel frame withstands the pressure that comes with different materials, and it is sturdy and rigid.

 It is a mechanism by which power moves from the motor to the blade.
 The wheels need to be sturdy to contain the vibration that comes with the process.
 Blade tracking and proper tires are needed.
 The iron cast wheels are durable and withstand the pressure of larger blades.

 There is a need for proper blade tensioning so that the machine remains safe to use and accurate.
 Consistency is key in cutting.
 Straight, uniform, and smooth cuts have to be maintained.
 The spring tightens the blade, and a tensile force of up to 20,000psi is applied.
 However, it goes up to 30,000 psi.
 You may use a bi-metal saw blade as they are stronger.

 The motor is like the CPU of a computer, which is important before you buy a saw.
 It should be strong enough to withstand the pressure that comes with different types of materials.
 A motor with a cooling system is what I recommend since it has zero tolerance for noise.
 Mechanically braked motors are safe and efficient as they can stop the machine in 10 seconds.

 - They both make a mess during the operation.